controlecidadao/samantha_ia/README.md

 <br>

 * Once installed, open Samantha by double clicking on `open_samantha.bat` file.
-Windows may ask you again to confirm the source of the '.bat' file.
+Windows may ask you again to confirm the source of the `.bat` file.
 This process is required only the first time you run the program.
 Click on 'More info' and confirm:<br>

   ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/open_samantha.png)<br><br>